-Dry environments speed the evaporation of tears, and when dust is included in the mix, further dryness and irritation result.
+Dry environments speed the evaporation of tears.
+When dust is in the mix, further dryness and irritation result.

 Your Eyes Don’t Properly Produce Tears

-Normal, non-crying tears are made of three layers: A lipid layer, a watery layer, and a mucin layer.
+Three layers make up Normal, non-crying tears: A lipid layer, a watery layer, and a mucin layer.
 Each one of these is produced by a specific set of glands in the eyes and eyelids.
 If any component isn’t being produced in enough quantity, the symptoms of dry eye can appear.

 Treatments for Dry, Itchy Eyes